Bardolph-Automation-Inc/bardolph/docs/language.rst

 Abbreviations
 =============
-Scripts can be much terser with shorthand parameter names: `h` (hue), `s` (saturation), `b` (brightness), and `k` (kelvin).
+Scripts can be much terser with shorthand color setting names: `h` (hue), `s` (saturation), `b` (brightness), and `k` (kelvin).
 The following two lines do the same thing::